View original document

 in the United States, note that the deficit in fiscal year 1988 exceeded

 total domestic personal saving during the same period.
-Because our

-total private saving— the sum of personal and business saving— is so
+total private saving—the sum of personal and business saving—is so

 meager, and the federal deficit absorbs such a large proportion of it,